-5.3 The journey towards sustainability
+5.3 The journey towards sustainability and recovery

-If sustainability for the eel is in the future, then we consider that we are currently on a gradual and stepwise journey towards sustainability and recovery which may take several decades.
-So, this standard describes 'good practice' and 'responsibility'.
+If sustainability and recovery for the eel is in the future, then we consider that we are currently on a gradual and step-wise journey which is likely to take several decades.
+See the diagram below.